The other day my favorite high school teacher sent me this message:

 Flashback to 2006: All boys’ school.
 All 12 years.
 180 odd students per batch.
 Most of us upto no good.
 And the camaraderie.
 And the inside jokes.
 You get the drift 🙂 (I’m grinning as I write this).

 There was no way I could say no.

-Fast Forward to 2020: And so I agreed to address these students.
+Fast Forward to 2020: So I agreed to address these students.
 Except I had no idea what I’d be talking about.
-After ~7-10 days of debating ideas in my head, I put together a few slides spread across 3 sections – mostly on life and my own experiences that I thought might be remotely useful for these bright, young minds.
+After 7-10 days of debating ideas in my head, I put together a few slides spread across 3 sections — mostly on life and my own experiences that I thought might be remotely useful for these bright, young minds.

 Happy to report that the kids liked it.
-More importantly, my favorite high school teacher loved it.
+More importantly, my favourite high school teacher loved it.
 Here are snippets from those slides, edited keeping in mind the audience and format.

 Section A | The Short View: Things that worked for me + Things I wish I had known for the first 5 years out of high school

 - It is NOT OK to use bullet point #1 as an excuse to do something half-heartedly.
-While life gives you several chances, it is incumbent on you to do justice to what you are currently doing – if only to realize that it’s not for you.
+While life gives you several chances, it is incumbent on you to do justice to what you are currently doing —if only to realise that it’s not for you.
 True self-awareness emerges from real commitment and immersion

 - The perils of social media are real: when you find yourself comparing your life to someone else’s on Instagram, you are making an apples to oranges comparison.
 In cricketing speak, you are comparing the ‘highlights reel’ of someone else’s life with your ‘replay reel’ that you live on a day to day basis.
 Don’t do that.
 Measure screen time and limit your social media exposure to <2 hours / day